Mathematical Tripos: Origin

 In its classical 19th century form, the tripos was a distinctive written examination of undergraduate students of the University of Cambridge.
 Prior to 1824, the Mathematical Tripos was formally known as the "Senate House Examination".
 From about 1780 to 1909, the "Old Tripos" was distinguished by a number of features, including the publication of an order of merit of successful candidates, and the difficulty of the mathematical problems set for solution.
-By way of example, in 1854, the Tripos consisted of 16 papers spread over eight days, totaling 44.5 hours.
+By way of example, in 1854, the Tripos consisted of 16 papers spread over eight days, totalling 44.5 hours.
 The total number of questions was 211.
 It was divided into two parts, with Part I (the first three days) covering more elementary topics.

 The actual marks for the exams were never published, but there is reference to an exam in the 1860s where, out of a total possible mark of 17,000, the senior wrangler achieved 7,634, the second wrangler 4,123, the lowest wrangler around 1,500 and the lowest scoring candidate obtaining honours (the wooden spoon) 237; about 100 candidates were awarded honours.
 The 300-odd candidates below that level did not earn honours and were known as poll men.

 The questions for the 1841 examination may be found within Cambridge University Magazine (pages 191–208).

+Questions from 1876 are reprinted in Lord Rayleigh's collected works.